 by Deborah Hopkinson

-Based on a true story, Abe Lincoln Crosses a Creek turns a slice of history into a tall tale, giving readers an unusual glimpse into the childhood antics of one of history’s great men.
-(Full Review)
+Based on a true story, Abe Lincoln Crosses a Creek turns a slice of history into a tall tale, providing readers with an unusual (and amusing) glimpse into the childhood antics of one of history’s great men.

 Grace for President